Get a super boost with a Government co-contribution

 - 10% or more of your income comes from employment or business-related activities

 - CareSuper holds your tax file number (TFN) on file.
 You're unable to make a personal contribution without a TFN on file

 - You have a total super balance of less than the transfer balance cap at 30 June of the previous financial year.
-The cap is $1.6 million for the 2020/21 financial year (increasing to $1.7 million on 1 July 2021).
+The cap is $1.7 million for the 2021/22 financial year.

 - Didn’t exceed your non-concessional (after-tax) contributions cap